KevinGimbel/kevingimbel.github.io-old/jekyll-guide/the-end.md

 $ git push origin master
 {% endhighlight %}

 That's it.
 Thanks for viewing this guide and I hope I could help you getting started with Jekyll.
 If you found any issue simply [open a new issue on Github](https://github.com/kevingimbel/kevingimbel.github.io/issues) or [tweet me](http://twitter.com/_kevinatari).
+Want to contribute a Link, Tutorial or whatever?
+Simply follow the [Guide on contribution](/jekyll-guide/contributor-guide/) and submit it as [Pull Request](https://github.com/kevingimbel/kevingimbel.github.io/pulls)